h9k/magirc/README.md

 ## Anope configuration ###
-You need at least Anope 2.0.0 and the `m_mysql`, `m_chanstats` and `ircsql` modules enabled and setup.
-These modules are included in the Anope codebase.
+You need Anope 2.0.0 or later and the following modules enabled and set up:

+    m_mysql
+    m_chanstats
+    irc2sql

+These modules are included in the Anope codebase under `extra`.
 Please refer to the Anope documentation on how to set those up.

 Also, you will need additional database tables, views and stored procedures for the Anope database in order to get the data needed by MagIRC.
-Please look at the setup/sql/anope.sql file and adapt it if needed (table prefixes, etc.).
+Please look at the `setup/sql/anope.sql` file and adapt it if needed (table prefixes, etc.) and run it against your Anope database.

+Note that you need the MySQL `event_scheduler` set to `ON` in the MySQL server.
+If you have enough rights, you can turn it on via `SET GLOBAL event_scheduler = ON;`.

+### Migrating from Denora to Anope ###
+If you want to switch from Denora to Anope, please proceed as follows:
+1. Install Anope (see above)
+2. Shut down Denora
+3. Make Anope join the network and double check that it is working fine, e.g. the MySQL tables are being filled with data
+4. Configure the `setup/tools/denora2anope.php` script and then run it from command line with `php denora2anope.php`.
+Be patient and do not interrupt the process!

 ## Denora configuration ##